| |

 The songs on the chart are listed by the date they reached #1, song title, artist and a brief description.

-So far this year, Linkin Park has hit #1 twice while Disturbed also went to #1 twice – but with the same song.
+Nothing More, Sleep Theory and Linkin Park hit #1 twice while Disturbed also went to #1 twice – but with the same song.

-Shinedown nailed their 20th song on the Mainstream Rock chart.
+Shinedown nailed their 20th song on the Mainstream Rock chart with Three Days Grace only one song behind.

 Breaking Benjamin